Gwalior: Education

 Gwalior has developed into a significant centre of education.
 It hosts several prominent government and private universities and institutions including the following:

 Universities in Gwalior

-Prominent Institutes in Gwalior
+Prominent institutes in Gwalior

-Gwalior has five Kendriya Vidyalayas (managed by the Ministry of Human Resource Development, Government Of India), several engineering and technological institutes, and more than thirty affiliated engineering colleges.
+Gwalior has six Kendriya Vidyalayas (managed by the Ministry of Human Resource Development, Government of India), several engineering and technological institutes, and more than thirty affiliated engineering colleges.
+The city is home to Kendriya Vidyalaya Sangathan – Zonal Institute of Education and Training (Under Ministry of Education).
+The ZIET Gwalior is an institution that provides national level training to the teachers inducted to teach at Kendriya Vidyalayas across India.